expo/expo/docs/pages/preview/eas-update/github-actions.md

    6. Make the secret's name "EXPO_TOKEN", then paste the access token in as the value.

 Your GitHub Action should be set up now.
 Every time when someone merges code into the "main" branch, this action will build an update and publish it, making it available to all of our users with builds that have access to the "main" branch on EAS.

+> Some repositories or organizations might need to explicitly enable GitHub Workflows and allow third-party Actions.